Okinawa Prefecture: Marine Corps Air Station Futenma relocation

 In 2006, some 8,000 U.S. Marines were removed from the island and relocated to Guam.
-The move to Marine Corps Base Camp Blaz is expected to be completed in 2023.
+The move to Marine Corps Base Camp Blaz was expected to be completed in 2023 but as of January 1, 2025, is still in process.
 Japan paid for a majority of the cost to construct the new base.
 The U.S. still maintains Air Force, Marine, Navy, and Army military installations on the islands.
 These bases include Kadena Air Base, Camp Foster, Marine Corps Air Station Futenma, Camp Hansen, Camp Schwab, Torii Station, Camp Kinser, and Camp Gonsalves.
 The area of 14 U.S. bases are 233 km2, occupying 18% of the main island.
 Okinawa hosts about two-thirds of the 50,000 American forces in Japan although the islands account for less than one percent of total lands in Japan.

 Suburbs have grown towards and now surround two historic major bases, Futenma and Kadena.
-A sizeable portion of the land used by the U.S. military is Camp Gonsalves in the north of the island.
-On December 21, 2016, 10,000 acres of Camp Gonslaves were returned to Japan.
+A sizable portion of the land used by the U.S. military is Camp Gonsalves in the north of the island.
+On December 21, 2016, 10,000 acres of Camp Gonsalves were returned to Japan.
 On June 25, 2018, Okinawa residents held a protest demonstration at sea against scheduled land reclamation work for the relocation of a U.S. military base within Japan's southernmost island prefecture.
 A protest gathered hundreds of people.

 Since the early 2000s, Okinawans have opposed the presence of American troops helipads in the Takae zone of the Yanbaru forest near Higashi and Kunigami.
 This opposition grew in July 2016 after the construction of six new helipads.